ansys/pyfluent/README.rst

 Usage
 -----
-1) Run Fluent from latest development branch with PyFluent preparation changes.
+1) Run Fluent from the latest development branch with PyFluent preparation changes.
 2) Execute in Fluent TUI: (enable-feature 'new-tui)
 3) Start the server with server.txt as server-info filename